 “Good afternoon,” he announced in his gruff but sensual Dipton accent.

-An audible gasp could be heard as the many gathered political editors as they tensed in collective anticipation.
+An audible gasp could be heard by the many gathered political editors as they tensed in collective anticipation.

 “It is with great pleasure,” he continued, “that I can announce a small, modest but highly arousing budget surplus.”